reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     B.interact.reportWisdom(wisdom);
     ```

+    * Line 1: The buyer always pays the contract.
+    * Line 4: After the buyer commits to purchase, the seller declassifies the wisdom.
+    * Line 5: The seller makes the wisdom available to the buyer.
+    * Line 6: The contract transfers funds to the seller.
+    * Line 9: The buyer sends the new wisdom to the frontend for the user.

 1. Run your DApp as the seller and the buyer.
 Answer `y` when asked to buy wisdom.
 Output should resemble the following:

     <div class="row gx-3">